Updated: Jun 9

 If there’s one number to pay attention to for your financial wellbeing it’s your net worth.
 Tracking your net worth is one of the most important steps in taking control of your finances.
 It gives you a snapshot of your financial situation - where you stand today - and when tracked over time, how you are progressing.
-I think of tracking it just like I would with a vital sign like your blood pressure it's good to develop a habit of tracking indicator like net worth for your financial wellbeing.
+Just like you may track a vital sign like your blood pressure it's good to develop a habit of tracking indicator like net worth for your financial wellbeing.

 You don’t need to be a math wizard to calculate your net worth, it’s actually pretty simple.

 Your assets and your liabilities are the two inputs for calculating your net worth.
 Let's dive into what exactly those are...

 What are assets?
 Assets are everything you own.
 These include cash, bank accounts, investments (retirement plans, stocks, bonds, cryptocurrency), real estate, value of your business, etc.